 The holders of subscription receipts will not be, and will not have the rights of, shareholders of Denison.
 Holders of subscription receipts are entitled only to receive Common Shares, warrants or a combination thereof on exchange of their subscription receipts, plus any cash payments, all as provided for under the Subscription Receipt Agreement and only once the Release Conditions have been satisfied.
-If the Release Conditions are not satisfied, holders of subscription receipts shall be entitled to a refund of all or a portion of the subscription price thereof and all or a portion of the pro rata share of interest earned or income generated thereon, as provided in the Subscription Receipt Agreement.
+If the Release Conditions are not satisfied, holders of subscription receipts shall be entitled to a refund of all or a portion of the pro rata share of interest earned or income generated thereon, as provided in the Subscription Receipt Agreement.